 This scholarship is made possible by the family and friends of Joel DiBiase and is available to students enrolling in the Restoration Ecology in Greater Yellowstone course beginning in the spring of 2022.

 Students enrolled on the Montana Afoot & Afloat: Human/Land Relations course may apply for a Matt Thomas Scholarship.
-WRFI students applying for scholarships are awarded an average of $500-$1000.
+WRFI offers need-based scholarships to students who have the highest demonstrated financial need.
+The average award for students receiving WRFI scholarships is an average of $500-$1000.

 Matt Thomas was a key member of the Wild Rockies Field Institute’s board and staff from the organization’s inception – he was our founding vice-president, an extremely dedicated instructor, a leader, and an inspiration for many of us.
 Matt passed away suddenly from natural causes in 2002.
 The Matt Thomas Scholarship Fund was established by Matt’s friends and family in memory of Matt and his commitment to education, and has been supported by generous donors since it’s inception.
 In 2022, a group of WRFI’s leading donors stepped forward and raised significant additional funding in tribute to 20 years of the scholarship, and to honor the 20 years since Matt’s passing.
 To see photos and read stories from about Matt, please visit the Matt Thomas Tribute page.

 The Matt Thomas Scholarship Fund grants merit-based scholarships each year to students who clearly embody Matt’s ideals and visions.
 As an instructor, Matt consistently encouraged his students to consider human/land relations from multiple cultural and historical perspectives, to develop a personal philosophy for living well with the land, and to examine themselves and their interactions with the land.
 In his personal life Matt was dedicated to local politics, environmental and river advocacy, and the study of eco-feminism and sustainable human/land relations.